pavelyazev/iot-embedded-challenges/README.md

 The communication interface also performs sending messages from control part.
 The communication interface is implemented as a task with a its own message queue.

+A physical communication interface is presented by a data link abstraction.